Explore courses related to TIES Lab and Dr. Timmons' work

-Senior Seminar in Psychology (PSY 4931 for fall 2019) is a seminar-style course open to junior and senior undergraduates.
+Senior Seminar in Psychology (PSY 4931) is a seminar-style course open to junior and senior undergraduates.
 In this class, we explore how childhood trauma impacts behavioral, emotional, cognitive, and biological functioning over the lifespan.
 This course is designed to introduce you to what graduate school is like—that is, diving deep into a topic and exercising critical thinking and writing skills.
 We will also focus on professional development, including how to write a personal statement and how to apply to graduate school or jobs.
 To learn more, check out the syllabus.

 Special Topics: Data Science for the Social Sciences (PSY 5939) is a graduate quantitative psychology course designed to provide an introduction to data science methodologies.
 Focus will be on applications relevant to social scientists.
 Topics will include ambulatory and ecological momentary assessment, big data, intensive longitudinal data analysis, statistical learning, mobile application development, and machine learning methods, such as supervised and unsupervised learning, decision trees, and neural networks.
-Check back here for a copy of the syllabus.
+To learn more, check out the syllabus.

 Dr. Timmons provides statistical consulting to graduate students in the FIU Psychology Department and Center for Children and Families.
 Areas of consultation include multilevel modeling, multilevel structural equation modeling, intensive longitudinal data, ambulatory assessment, data science, and machine learning.
 If you are interested in setting up an appointment, email firstname.lastname@example.org with a description of your project and times that you are available to meet.